nflaig/release-comment-on-pr/README.md

 ## Inputs

-This action has two required inputs:
+This action has the following inputs:

-- `token`: Your GitHub access token.
+- `token` (required): Your GitHub access token.
 You can use `${{ secrets.ACCESS_TOKEN }}` to access the value you set as actions repository secret.
-- `message`: The message to be included in the comment.
+- `message` (optional): The message to be included in the comment.
 This is passed to the action as a lodash template string.
   Available variables include: `releaseName`, `releaseTag`, `releaseUrl`, `pullRequestTitle`, `pullRequestUrl` and `pullRequestNumber`.

 ## Outputs